 Every project starts with an idea and a blank screen.
-For The Dev Playbook, that moment came with an extra question: what if I documented the entire thing?
+This one started with an extra question: what if I documented the entire thing, including the parts where I have no idea what I'm doing?

 The Case for Building in Public

-Most development processes happen behind closed doors.
+Most development happens behind closed doors.
 Teams follow internal playbooks, ship products, and rarely share the messy middle.
-But the messy middle is where the real learning happens.
+But the messy middle is where the actual learning happens, not the polished launch post.

 Building in public means:

-- Helping others — solo devs and small teams rarely get to see how studio-grade processes actually work in practice
+- Helping others.
+Solo devs and small teams rarely get to see how studio-grade processes actually work at indie scale.

 Why a Playbook?

 After years at studios like EA, Blizzard, and LEGO, I noticed a pattern: the best teams follow a repeatable process.
-Not because they lack creativity — because structure enables creativity.
+Not because they lack creativity, but because structure enables creativity.
+You don't reinvent project management every time you start a new game.

 The problem?
-Those processes are designed for teams of 50+.
-They assume dedicated PMs, designers, QA leads, and DevOps engineers.
-Solo devs don't have that luxury.
+Those processes assume teams of 50+.
+Dedicated PMs, designers, QA leads, DevOps engineers.
+When you're building solo, you don't have that.
+You have a laptop, some Diet Mountain Dew, and stubbornness.

 Phase 0: Concept

-The Playbook's first phase is all about clarity before commitment.
-Before writing a single line of code, you answer:
+The Playbook's first phase is about clarity before commitment.
+Before writing a single line of code, I answer:

 - Why does it need to exist?